 Velia Siciliano received her Bachelor degree in Health Biotechnology and her Master Degree in Medical Biotechnology from the University of Naples Federico II.

-In 2012 she obtained the PhD in Human Genetics from Open University UK in a joint program with the Telethon Institute of Genetics and Medicine Naples (TIGEM), and she then moved to Massachusetts Institute of Technology where she worked as postdoctoral fellow at the Synthetic Biology Center of MIT.
+In 2012 she obtained her PhD in Human Genetics from Open University UK in a joint program with the Telethon Institute of Genetics and Medicine Naples (TIGEM), and she then moved to Massachusetts Institute of Technology where she worked as postdoctoral fellow at the Synthetic Biology Center and Biological Engineering Department.

-She was awarded with the Junior Research Fellowship from Imperial College London in 2015 to conduct her independent research in the Department of Medicine.
-In 2017 she won the Proof of Concept grant from SynbiCITE London and she is part of a H2020 consortium grant led by Prof. diBernardo (TIGEM, Naples).
+She was awarded with the Junior Research Fellowship from Imperial College London where she moved in 2015 to conduct her independent research in the Department of Medicine.
+In 2017 she won the Proof of Concept grant from SynbiCITE London and she is a partner of a H2020 consortium grant led by Prof. diBernardo (TIGEM, Naples).

 Velia joined IIT in September 2017 where she leads the System and Synthetic Biology lab for biomedicine.
 She is also Honorary Research Fellow at the Department of Medicine of Imperial College London.

 In 2018 Velia won the MIT Young Innovator Award and the Galileo Galilei Award.
 She was also selected as one of the 150 "Unstoppable Women" for Science and Innovation.

 In 2019 Velia was selected as member of the Global Young Academy.

 Velia is a reviewer for a number of scientific journals, including Nature Communication, Nucleic Acid Research, BMC Systems Biology, etc.

 Velia got awarded with the ERC-starting grant in 2020 and she is partner for an ERC Advanced grant